Plenty of pools and restaurants, a great spa and first-rate views – that’s the Hotel Fortina in a nutshell.

 Table 1 Mediterranean restaurant*

-Offering a set menu of tasty Mediterranean dishes and a selection of wines.
+A set menu of tasty Mediterranean dishes and a selection of wines are available here.

 TripAdvisor Reviews Show more reviews »

 Good value spa hotel but cut backs show